Diffusion-Based Audio Inpainting: EVALUATION

 \subsection{Subjective Evaluation}

-Since there is no guarantee that objective metrics provide reliable information on the perceived qualityof the inpainting methods, we conducted a subjective listening experiment.
+Since there is no guarantee that objective metrics provide reliable information about the perceived quality of the inpainting methods, we conducted a subjective listening experiment.
 The listening test was designed in accordance with the MUSHRA recommendation \cite{ITURmushra}, using the webMUSHRA evaluation tool \cite{schoeffler2018webmushra}.
-The participants were asked to rate, in a scale from 0 to 100, the perceptual similarity of each item with respect to the reference, which was the original audio sample (without gaps).
+The participants were asked to rate, on a scale from 0 to 100, the perceptual similarity of each item with respect to the reference, which was the original audio sample (without gaps).

-The conditions included a low-anchor (a masked version of the reference with four gaps), three reconstructed versions of the low-anchor, produced using the Janssen, A-SPAIN-L, and the proposed methods, and a hidden reference (the original unprocessed signal).
-Fig.~\ref{fig:examples} contains an example of each five conditions with a single gap.
-The listeners were allowed to loop and focus in detail at the gap locations.
-The test contained a total of 12 pages of the five items above to evaluate.
-The items represented four gap lengths (50, 100, 150, and 200\;ms) and four randomly-picked 4.17-s examples from the MusicNet test set.
-A total of 10 volunteers, all without reported hearing defects and with previous experience on formal listening tests, participated in the experiment.
-The average age of the listeners was 25 years.
+The conditions included a low anchor (a masked version of the reference with four gaps); three reconstructed versions of the low-anchor, produced using the LPC, A-SPAIN-L, and the proposed CQT-Diff+; and a hidden reference (the original unprocessed signal).
+Fig.~\ref{fig:examples} shows an example of all five conditions with two gaps.
+The listeners were allowed to loop and focus in detail on the gap locations.
+The items represented four gap lengths (50, 100, 200, and 300\,ms) and 12 randomly-picked 4.17-s examples from the MusicNet test set.
+The test contained a total of 48 pages of the five items above to be evaluated.
+In order to reduce the duration of the experiment and avoid listening fatigue, the test was split into two equal-length parts of 24 pages that were alternatively assigned to the participants.
+A total of 15 volunteers, all without reported hearing defects, participated in the experiment.
+The average age of the listeners was 28 years.
 The audio examples used for the listening test are available at the companion webpage\footnote{\href{http://research.spa.aalto.fi/publications/papers/jaes-diffusion-inpainting/}{http://research.spa.aalto.fi/publications/papers/jaes-diffusion-inpainting/}}.